BlueHarvest28/ANEXD/Gocode/api/README.md

   "descript": "Sucess!
 Lobby Data was changed has been changed" }
 ```
-may vary have id if used with create REST API
+may vary have id if used with create REST API if using a get query then
+will package in a data section.

 Fail message
 ```javascript